 With an aging population and company downsizing, there is a good chance that an older, more experienced job seeker will interview with a younger boss.
-This job interview dynamic has challenges, but carefully thought out, the interaction results can be successful.
+This job interview dynamic has challenges, but the interaction results can be successful if carefully thought out.
 A good start is understanding their concerns and counteracting with strengths.

-Some common concerns are openness to taking directions from younger supervisors and tech savviness.
-They may have doubts about older candidates being less flexible in taking direction or not as up-to-date on computer software and social media.
+Some common concerns are openness to taking directions from younger supervisors and tech-savviness.
+They may have doubts about older candidates being less flexible in taking direction or not being as up-to-date on computer software and social media.
 The second of my job interview tips is to counter these concerns.
 Share how you handled experiences working on a team with diversified ages or under a younger supervisor.
 Explain how you handled the age differences.
-Show examples and stories about ways and reasons for using social media, a smartphone and other professional work related software.
+Show examples and stories about ways and reasons for using social media, smartphones, and other professional work-related software.

-In Jia Jiang’s book, Rejection Proof, he states that honesty and empathy build trust.
-Rapport is created when someone finds you believable and trustworthy which in turn leaves a lasting impression.
-Collaborating respectfully and honestly with others, and sharing specific stories that demonstrate your enthusiasm for the business makes you a valuable asset in any job opportunity.
+Jia Jiang’s book, Rejection Proof, states that honesty and empathy build trust.
+Rapport is created when someone finds you believable and trustworthy, which leaves a lasting impression.
+Collaborating respectfully and honestly with others and sharing specific stories that demonstrate your enthusiasm for the business makes you a valuable asset in any job opportunity.

 “The great thing about getting older is that you don’t lose all the other ages you’ve been. “